-->

 Data-driven testing is an approach for software testing in which test data is stored in a table or spreadsheet format.
 It also allows testers to input a single test script that could execute tests for all test data from a table and expect the test output in the same table.

 The data-driven framework is an automation testing framework in which input values are read from data files and stored in two variables in test scripts.
-Testers are enabled for building both positive and negative test cases into a single test.
+Testers are enabled to build both positive and negative test cases into a single test.
 We can store input data in the data-driven framework in single or multiple data sources.

-Data-driven testing is important because testers typically have several collections of data for a single test, and it can be very time consuming to construct individual tests for each set.
-Data-driven testing helps us in keeping data separate from test scripts.
+Data-driven testing is important because testers typically have several collections of data for a single test, and it can be very time-consuming to construct individual tests for each set.
+Data-driven automation testing helps us in keeping data separate from test scripts.

 The same test scripts could then be executed for different combinations of input test data, and test results could be generated efficiently.